 Most Stubb’s shows are produced by C3 Presents, a major concert promoter based in Austin, but the venue occasionally allows independent promoters like Smith to lease its space.
 (SPIN hosted an annual SXSW showcase at Stubb’s for many years.)
 Stubb’s general manager Ryan Garrett said that the venue had considered hosting the Rae Sremmurd show, but pulled out before any tickets were sold, or any formal agreement reached with Smith.
 “These happen. you get these emails saying, ‘Hey, we want to promote a concert.’
 We’ll scratch the surface, see if it’s viable, and in this case it wasn’t,” he said.
 Stubb’s events director Jennifer Sydney added that the show was canceled because “there was speculation that it was a scam.”

 It’s possible that Global Talent Agency is guilty of nothing more than hiring an incompetent subcontractor.
 But the evidence suggests an alternative explanation.
-The contract for the Austin shows reviewed by SPIN lays out a straightforward agreement between Niles and Guzman for furnishing the services of Rae Sremmurd, without mention of Premiere Talent or any other third party.
-When pressed for contact information for Premiere, or any information at all about the company other than its name, Niles declined to give it.
+The contract for the Austin shows reviewed by SPIN lays out a straightforward agreement between Global and Guzman for furnishing the services of Rae Sremmurd, without mention of Premiere Talent or any other third party.
+When pressed for contact information for Premiere, or any information at all about the company other than its name, the Global representative declined to give it.
 Smith said that he heard “nothing whatsoever” about a company called Premiere Talent during his initial dealings with Global.

 Smith believes that Global never intended to put the Rae Sremmurd shows together at all.
 Though he insists that he is the victim, in a darkly ironic twist, he fears that his status as the person who brought the failed Rae Sremmurd show to Stubb’s in the first place has given him the air of a shady dealer.
 The hip-hop booking industry, with its chains of middlemen, makes it difficult to assign blame when a show hits the rocks.
 “Not only did they steal my money, they destroyed my relationships with all these clients,” he said.
 “And those relationships took a long time to build.”